BirdeeHub/ExampleKotlinPluginLoader/README.md

 But I want a working base....

-And scrapping it all and using OSGi (which I just heard of)...
+And scrapping it all and using OSGi (which I just heard of) sounds so...

 I really really wanted to learn how to do this....